dioogoo7/Python_project/README.md

 Instacart Data Analysis Project

 ## Project Overview
 Instacart is an online grocery store that operates through an app.
-The project’s objective is to increase sales by uncovering more information about their sales patterns and the client’s purchasing behaviours.
-My task was to perform an initial data and exploratory analysis of some of their data to derive insights and suggest strategies for better segmentation.
+The project’s objective is to increase sales by uncovering more information about the sales patterns and the clients' purchasing behaviours.
+My task was to perform an initial data and exploratory analysis of the data to derive insights and suggest strategies for better segmentation.

 ### Key Questions
 * What are the busiest days of the week and hours of the day?